Practical 8bis: Working with Text (Part 2)

 Tip

 This algorithm works almost like magic.
 You should play with the configuration parameters and see how it changes your results.
+However, at this time I’ve not preinstalled gensim as it bloated the image substantially.

 Configure